WFEN's Impact Report 2022-2023 Now Available

 Wildlife Friendly Enterprise Network

-The Certified Elephant Friendly™ Tea program is a partnership between WFEN and the University of Montana’s Broader Impacts Group.
-The standards are based on state-of-the-field research by University of Montana and other Asian Elephant and tea sector experts in the Indian context.
+The Certified Elephant Friendly™ tea program was developed through a partnership between WFEN and the University of Montana’s Broader Impacts Group.
+The certification standards are the result of a collaborative drafting process and are based on field research carried out by the University of Montana and inputs from Asian Elephant and tea sector experts in the Indian context.
 They may be downloaded here and are copyright WFEN 2019.
-For certification inquires please contact : christine@wildlifefriendly.org and put “Elephant Friendly Tea Application Inquiry” in the subject line.
+For certification inquires please contact : elephantfriendly@wildlifefriendly.org and put “Elephant Friendly Tea Application” in the subject line.

 Program Overview